 Iron Man Armored Adventures

 Obadiah Stane appears as a recurring villain in Iron Man: Armored Adventures, voiced by Mackenzie Gray.
-This version of the character is also the daughter of Whitney Stane, who eventually becomes Madame Masque.
+This version of the character is also the father of Whitney Stane, who eventually becomes Madame Masque.

 - Hasbro released several Iron Monger figures for the Iron Man live-action movie.